BitcoinDesign/Guide/guide/daily-spending-wallet/privacy.md

 #### Use multiple wallets or applications

-A simple way to avoid data points from being connected is for users to set up and use multiple wallets or accounts for different purposes.
+A simple way to avoid data points from being connected is for users to set up and use multiple wallets or accounts for [different purposes]({{ "/guide/designing-products/personal-finance/" | relative_url }}).
 For example, if a user wants to set up a page to collect tips on their website, they can set up a dedicated wallet.
 Anyone analyzing the activity around the wallet would only see incoming tips and none of the other activity that happens in other wallets the user controls.
-Users just need to be careful with cross-wallet transfers, as those can allow observers to connect the activity again.
+Users just need to be careful with on-chain cross-wallet transfers, as those can allow observers to connect the wallets again.

 ## Third-party services

-Whether it is for retrieving exchange rates or using lightning services, interacting with centralized third-parties can leak user data.
-You may want to allow users to disable those features, or choose the services they use.
+Whether it is for retrieving exchange rates or using [lightning services]({{ "/guide/how-it-works/lightning-services/" | relative_url }}), interacting with centralized third-parties can leak user data.
+You may want to allow users to disable those features, choose the services they use, or use another method of anonymizing requests.
 It is also essential to only expose your users to services that you have vetted and deemed trustworthy.

 ## Data transfer